-Online Test Taking For Today’s Students
+Online Test-Taking For Today’s Students

 Technology has changed the way students take tests.
 My daughter was able to extend one of her holiday breaks by scheduling her exam at home.
-This latest test taking is known as ProctorU.
+This latest test-taking is known as ProctorU.

-ProctorU is a service that lets a student schedule and take their exams in the comfort of their home (or apartment or dorm).
+ProctorU is a service that lets a student schedule and takes their exams in the comfort of their home (or apartment or dorm).
 In order to get started, an account has to be made.
 At the date and time of a student’s appointment, all they have to do is click on the begin button and it will automatically connect them to a screen with the proctor.
 A government photo ID and often a second form of ID is required to be shown at the start of the exam in order to authenticate one’s self.
 They’re required to show the proctor their entire room wall by wall.
 The proctor will then confirm that the monitor and work area is clear of all unauthorized materials, and the test-taker will be asked to move any cell phones or other electronic devices away from the testing area.

 They really have every angle covered.
 But mistakes happen or technology does not always work out so here are some pointers for students using ProctorU:

 Make sure to register early and have everything ready beforehand to minimize awkwardness.